Decluttering | Family Keepsakes | Kitchens & Pantries

-“I Should Probably Sell My Mom’s China”
+“I Should Probably Sell This Set of Dishes”

 The third reason we keep the extra set of dishes around is in anticipation that they may be worth a lot of money.
 We figure that since these inherited dishes are antiques, they must be valuable.
 The problem is that taking the time to find someone to assess their value, then taking more time to list, photograph, and sell them, becomes a barrier to getting rid of them.
 So, the unused dishes stay, and the years pass by and they serve no purpose in your home except to occupy space.

-So Why Not Just Use Mom’s China?
+So Why Not Just Use Mom’s Dishes?

 If you want to ensure that you preserve Mom’s treasured dishes, take one place setting and put it in a keepsake box so that you will always have it.
 Then use the rest of the set and enjoy them, because life is short, and your mom will be tickled that they are getting used.